friends-of-presta/security-advisories/_posts/2023-07-06-kerawen_ocs.md

 ## Possible malicious usage

 * Obtain admin access
-* Remove data on the associated PrestaShop
+* Remove data from the associated PrestaShop
+* Copy/paste data from sensitive tables to FRONT to exposed tokens and unlock admins's ajax scripts
+* Rewrite SMTP settings to hijack emails

 ## Patch

 Sample of patch.
-We recommand to upgrade this module to fix all sensitive SQL calls.
+We recommend to upgrade this module to fix all sensitive SQL calls.

 ```diff
 --- a/modules/kerawen_ocs/classes/KerawenHelper.php